VRConservation/confi/_sources/5_water.md

 What might municipalities, DAC water systems, and others do to move a project or program forward and overcome key obstacles or challenges?
 We offer the following recommendations:

 1. Create regional scaling opportunities.
 Collate watershed-wide programs for regional funding and projects and avoid creating bespoke environmental impact bonds for every city or jurisdiction.
 2. Facilitate multiple community water system consolidation.
 Consolidation does not necessarily need to apply to an entire water system.
-It could be for joint water treatment chemical purchase to reduce costs as well as sharing technical knowledge, capacity and economies of scale to implement prioritized projects.
+It could be for joint water treatment chemical purchases to reduce costs and share technical knowledge, capacity, and economies of scale to implement prioritized projects.
 3. Diversify funding sources.
 Create opportunities, capacity, and finance for small communities to easily develop new funding sources beyond loans and grants while strengthening their ability to secure the latter.
 4. Establish self-sustaining funding sources.
 As environmental impact bonds are created and successful, build a sustainable funding portfolio that takes advantage of multiple private and public funding sources and grants vs. revenue generation.
 Self-sustained funding could also be based on the community foundation model.
 5. Develop regional innovation centers for new capacity, tech, and funding.
-Regional centers could include training, access to funding, and new technologies related to water infrastructure and restoration.
+Regional centers could include training, funding access, and new water infrastructure and restoration technologies.
 An innovation center could also attract people to work in DAC communities.
 6. Create a clear and defensible case for investment.
 Quantified Venture’s work building the case for bonds and revolving loan funds is instructive here.
 In each project they made the case to investors and implementers for the appropriate finance tools but also completed the due diligence to analyze the investment risk.
 7. Increase collaboration, transparency, and information to maximize replication and mitigate risks.
 Collaboration creates stronger programs across multiple partners and increases scale and transparency.
 Tell your neighboring towns and counties how you are solving these problems!
 8. Standardize metrics for measurement.
 There are catalogs to help standardize sustainable development goal metrics, which are becoming more accessible and easier to use.
 IRIS+ is the generally accepted system for managing, measuring, and optimizing impact.
 9. Link capital investments with projects.
 Conservation finance experts have commented that funding is not the problem delaying investment in environmental projects, but instead, there are billions of unallocated investment resources undeployed due to a lack of projects (Hamrick, 2016).
-10. Establish alternative finance as a value-driver instead of the value-added tool.
+10. Establish alternative finance as a value-driver instead of a value-added tool.
 For example, as the market for assets such as carbon credits continue to gain traction and grow, forest land managers interested in non- timber forest revenue still view alternative finance sources as a value-add rather than a value driver (Bilhorn, 2020 ).